This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about the vaginal ring:

 - You need a prescription from your healthcare provider.
 Tell your healthcare provider if you are allergic to any medicine.
+Also tell your provider if you or someone in your family had a blood clot or stroke.
+Tell him or her if you have a condition that increases your risk for blood clots, such as factor V Leiden.

 - A vaginal ring does not protect you from sexually transmitted infections.